(My Conversion & Deconversion)

 - A god who commanded the galaxies, stars, planets, etc. into existence.
 This is also clearly false.
 Physics has a pretty good understanding of how our universe formed after the Big Bang.

 - A god as first cause in the Big Bang and/or the origination of life on Earth.
 While I can’t rule it out, I’ll say that I think it’s extremely unlikely.
 There’s no evidence for a supernatural cause, and given the absolute lack of objective evidence for a god (any god), the smart money says that these had natural causes.
 We don’t yet understand them, but science gets closer every year.
 Conclusions of God as first-cause are just intellectual laziness, and are classic examples of the “god of the gaps”

-So in conclusion, while I don’t know for sure that there’s no god, I’ve seen no objective evidence for one, let alone compelling evidence.
-In the absence of such evidence, I choose to disbelieve.
-That puts me in the category of an agnostic atheist.
+So in conclusion, while I don’t know for certain that there’s no god, I’ve seen no objective evidence for one, let alone compelling evidence.
+In the absence of such evidence, I believe that the likelihood of god(s) existing is extremely low (a “6” on the Dawkins scale).